 The Research & Academic Services team advances PHSA’s mission through research, innovation, and education—providing leadership in research administration, clinical trials, ethics, and student learning across the health system.

-Chief administrative officer, Research & Academic Development
+Chief administrative officer, Research & Academic Services

 Greg Martyn is the chief administrative officer for Research & Academic Development at PHSA.
 With over two decades in research administration, Greg brings leadership experience from the University of British Columbia, where he served as executive director for the Vice-President Research & Innovation portfolio, and from Michael Smith Health Research BC.
 A former registered nurse with a background in pediatric oncology, Greg holds degrees in nursing, kinesiology, and health management.
 He is passionate about advancing PHSA's integrated mission to deliver care, conduct research, and train future health professionals.